If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Research shows that almost all survivors/victims stated that they knew their offender and over 60% of tamariki and rangatahi who had experienced sexual abuse did not disclose the experience to anyone.

 Tamariki or rangatahi rarely lie to get into trouble.
-If a tamaiti or rangatahi does not repeat their disclosure in a specialist child interview, we continue to assess by considering the indicators of abuse.
+If a tamaiti or rangatahi does not repeat their disclosure in a specialist child interview, we continue to consider the indicators of abuse.

 Sexual abuse

 Even when we determine that the sexual abuse was unlikely, the disclosure is evidence that something is not right for te tamaiti or rangatahi.
-Our assessment needs to consider their age and developmental stage in relation to their sexual knowledge and behavioural distress.
+We need to consider their age and developmental stage in relation to their sexual knowledge and behavioural distress.
 We focus on understanding what is happening for te tamaiti or rangatahi and consider what intervention will help them.

 Sexual violence prevalence in Aotearoa New Zealand | Te Ohaakii a Hine – National Network Ending Sexual Violence Together (TOAH-NNEST)